Landlord accreditation

 The Kent Landlords Accreditation Scheme recognises good landlords and agents who run successful businesses and provide good quality, safe accommodation.

-Register at the UK Landlord Accreditation Partnership, book and pay the fee for a one-day accreditation training.
+To apply for landlord accreditation, register at the UK Landlord Accreditation Partnership, book and pay the fee for a one-day accreditation training.

 Benefits of accreditation